daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 31

-**What is the role ofattention mechanismsinnatural language processingmodels?**
+**What is the role of attention mechanisms in natural language processing models?**

 **Answer:** _[To be filled]_